sbesada/python.math.expression.parser.pymep/README.md

-python math expression parser is a python project where you can parse or evaluate math expressions.
+pymep is a python math expression parser where you can parse or evaluate math expressions.

 This algorithm does not use a decision tree.
 It is a recursive algorithm.